 - Runway Cafe (KLBX): The best place I have found for seafood along the Texas Gulf Coast.
 With a huge runway to land on and a beautiful FBO next door, this is my go to for Fried Shrimp when I’m in the Houston area.

-- Delta Charlie’s (KRBD): I just discovered Delta Charlie’s last week.
-I usually go to Ambassador FBO, but I heard there was a restaurant in the terminal building and it didn’t disappoint!
-With quite an extensive menu (and a full bar for those overnight trips), I will definitely make RBD one of my routine stops.
-Rumor has it a new FBO is going into the terminal at RBD, so fueling your stomach and your plane can all be done in one spot.
+- Delta Charlie’s (KRBD): With quite an extensive menu (and a full bar for those overnight trips), I will definitely make RBD one of my routine stops.
+Dallas Jet Center recently opened in the terminal, so fueling your stomach and your plane can all be done in one spot.

 In my book, these are the other great places to stop on a flight in Texas.
 Always make sure to come hungry!
 I probably missed a few along the way, so please feel free to add others to the list!